jhunt/toy/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Want to make SHIELD better?
-Request a feature!
+about: Got an idea for making SHIELD better?
+We want to hear it!
-title: "[NEW]"
+title: "[NEW] ..."
 labels: eval
 assignees: ''